Mike Kroeger: 1995–1999: Forming Nickelback and early releases

-2000–2002: Mainstream breakthrough, Silver Side Up era
+2000–2002: Mainstream breakthrough and Silver Side Up

 Upon the success of his band's sophomore album, Roadrunner Records signed them to an international record deal in early 2000 and opted to re-release The State worldwide later that year on March 7, 2000.
 The band toured extensively and gained exposure by opening for acts such as Creed and 3 Doors Down.
 The reissue introduced the band to a wider audience and included the single "Leader of Men", which became their first charting track on the Billboard Hot 100 and received airplay on rock radio stations across North America.
 The commercial success of the reissue helped establish his band airplay in the U.S. and global radio markets.

 On September 11, 2001, the same day as the September 11 attacks, the band released their third studio album, Silver Side Up.
-Its lead single, "How You Remind Me", quickly became a global phenomenon, topping the Billboard Hot 100 and reaching number one in multiple countries, including Canada, the United Kingdom, and Ireland.
-The song was later named the most-played radio song of the decade (2000–2009) by Nielsen SoundScan and became one of the defining rock singles of the early 2000s.
+Its lead single, "How You Remind Me", quickly became a global phenomenon, topping the Billboard Hot 100 and reaching number one in multiple countries, including Canada, the UK, and Ireland.
+It was later named the most-played radio song of the decade (2000–2009) by Nielsen SoundScan and became one of the defining rock singles of the early 2000s.
 Additional singles from the album included "Too Bad" and "Never Again", both of which received significant radio and video rotation.

 In 2002, Kroeger appeared in the band's first official concert DVD release, Live at Home, filmed during a hometown show in Edmonton, Alberta.
 The performance captured the band at the height of their early success, with Kroeger notably wearing a cowboy hat throughout the concert — a visual trademark he frequently adopted during the band's early years.

-2003–2004: The Long Road era
+2003–2004: The Long Road

 Nickelback released their fourth studio album, The Long Road, on September 23, 2003.
 The album produced several successful singles, including "Someday", "Figured You Out", "Because of You", and "Feelin' Way Too Damn Good".
 The album was certified multi-platinum in both Canada and the United States.
 Kroeger continued to tour extensively with the band during this period and participated in promotional appearances across North America and Europe in support of the release.